vidya381/retro-clock/README.md

 ### Toggling Dark Mode
 1. Click the theme toggle button in the top-right corner of the clock container
-2. The interface will switch between light and dark modes
+2. The interface will switch between two distinct retro themes:
+   - **Light Mode**: Vibrant neon arcade with colorful cyan, magenta, pink, and yellow
+   - **Dark Mode**: Classic green CRT terminal with phosphor green glow (Matrix-style)
 3. Your preference is automatically saved and will be remembered on future visits
 4. Light mode shows a sun icon (☀️), dark mode shows a moon icon (🌙)